agglayer/vault-bridge/README.md

 - [General Documentation](https://docs.agglayer.dev/)
 - [Technical Reference](https://agglayer.github.io/vault-bridge/)
-- In addition to General Documentation and Technical Reference, the [source code](https://github.com/agglayer/vault-bridge/tree/main/src) is 100% documented and you are encouraged to check it out.
+- [Source Code](https://github.com/agglayer/vault-bridge/tree/main/src): In addition to General Documentation and Technical Reference, the Source Code is 100% documented and you are encouraged to take a look.
+  - Pay attention to the following bookmarks: `@note CAUTION!`, `@note IMPORTANT:`, `@note (ATTENTION)`.

 ## Deployments